Safe Use of Bolt Cutters

 Key Hazards

-- Loss of balance when applying force
+- Loss of balance when material releases suddenly

 2–3 Minute Talk Script